Protecting Identities

 An unparalleled innovation in document security

-The KINEGRAM fundamentally changed the look of banknotes and security documents from being rather dull pieces of paper or plastic to technological marvels.
+OVD Kinegram's unique KINEGRAM technology fundamentally changed the look of banknotes and security documents from being rather dull pieces of paper or plastic to technological marvels.
 Distinctly different from a security hologram, the KINEGRAM is arguably the most important security feature both in the banknote and the document security world – and one of the most discouraging sights for any aspiring counterfeiter.
 In other words, the KINEGRAM is the world's leading technology for protecting identities and banknotes.

 The distinguishing characteristic of the KINEGRAM is precise, directed movement – kinein in Greek means to move – of light, color or reflectiveness across a given surface.
 It is based on uniting optical science and advanced foil technology.
 The KINEGRAM was the invention of the Swiss company Landis & Gyr in Zug, who turned scientific discovery into a security feature that is “easy to communicate, easy to verify but difficult to copy or imitate”.